ibm-cloud-docs/cloud-native/topic-healthcheck.md

 ## Best practices for configuring probes
 {: #probe-recommendation}

-When implementing a health probe by using HTTP, consider the following HTTP status codes for readiness, liveness, and health:
+When implementing a health probe by using HTTP, consider the following HTTP status codes for readiness, liveness, and health.

 | State    |  Readiness            |  Liveness             |
 |----------|-----------------------|-----------------------|